Documentation

 M-nodes (Reflection)[REFLECT-M1]Meta-cognitive pause.
 LLM exits DAG, observes its own reasoning, can abandon and re-enter"Am I making progress? → IF FAILING: reason freely, then re-enter at OP-1"

 M-nodes are the breakthrough.
-84 of 311 abilities (27%) include them.
+84 of 311 reasoning abilities (27%) include them.
 They let the LLM pause structured execution, observe whether its approach is working, and if failing, exit the DAG for freeform reflection before re-entering.
 This prevents rigid procedures from forcing bad reasoning.

 How Routing Works